Contributor, Korn Ferry Institute

 Skip to main contentDaniel Goleman is author of the international best-seller Emotional Intelligence and Optimal: How to Sustain Personal and Organizational Excellence Every Day.
 He is a regular contributor to Korn Ferry.

 According to the US Census Bureau, there are roughly 4.7 million new businesses that are started every year.
-Some of these are solo endeavors – individuals who register a business in order to have a brand under which to offer their services.
-But many of these are companies with small teams – organizations across industries who are going to try and make it in the competitive market.
+Some of these are the solo endeavors of individuals who register a business in order to have a brand under which to offer their services.
+But many of these are companies with small teams – organizations across industries that are going to try and make it in the competitive market.

 What’s harrowing to know is that 90% of these will fail – 10% of them closing up shop within the first year.
-For those that make it two, three or even five years, running a startup can be like trying to train a baby animal.
-Especially in fast moving industries like technology, these cultures are bursting with energy, full of ideas, and often a little untame.
+For those that make it two, three, or even five years, running a startup can be like trying to train a baby animal.
+Especially in fast-moving industries like technology, these cultures are bursting with energy, full of ideas, and often a little untamed.

-As complicated as they can be to work in, the great thing about start-ups is that they can be incredibly close to their sense of purpose.
+As complicated as start-ups can be to work in, the great thing about them is that they can be incredibly close to their sense of purpose.
 Founded on an inspiring idea or a clear and identifiable need in the marketplace, their mission is more likely to be front and center.
-Even if they haven’t articulated their values, chances are, everyone feels them.
-This is especially true if they are founder-led: these are the companies where the person with the most influence and power is the direct channel for inspiration and meaning.
+Even if they haven’t articulated their values, chances are that everyone feels them.
+This is especially true if they are led by their founders: These are the companies where the person with the most influence and power is the direct channel for inspiration and meaning.

 For many modern start-ups the issue isn’t about getting clear on purpose, but on how to scale it.